 The Sargus Juvenile Center, located at 68131 Hammond Road, in St. Clairsville is one of several detention facilities in Ohio and provides detention space to both Belmont and Harrison Counties.
-The center is operated by a seven-member board, three members from Harrison County and four from Belmont County.
+The center is operated by a seven-member board, three members from Harrison County and four from

+Belmont County.
 Sargus Detention Center was established in 1973 and was named after Judge Edmund A. Sargus, a former Juvenile Court Judge for Belmont County.
 The detention facility is under the operation of Director DJ Watson.

 The Sargus Juvenile Center has a maximum bed capacity of 30.
-During 2022, total admissions for Belmont County were 169 of which 78 were female and 91 were male.
-The total number of bed days utilized was 5,944 of which 4,312 were Belmont County or 73% of the total population.
-Belmont County average daily population was 11.8 youth per day of the 16.4 total daily youth average.
+During 2023, total admissions for Belmont County were 233 of which 96 were female and 137 were male.
+The total number of bed days utilized was 7,210 of which 4,593 were Belmont

+County or 64% of the total population.
+Belmont County's average daily population was 12.6 youth per day of the 19.8 total daily youth average.
 The Sargus Juvenile Center is an invaluable tool for the Court.
-Not only does Sargus provide protections for the citizens of the county, it allows for youth to receive consequences immediately for their actions and provides a safe, stable, structured environment.
+Not only does Sargus provide protections for the citizens of the county, but it also allows for youth to receive consequences immediately for their actions and provides a safe, stable, structured environment.

 Through a dedicated internet connection, Video Court hearings are transmitted allowing for a live feed between the Juvenile Courtroom and the detention center.
-This feature provides a significant time and cost savings to the county.
+This feature provides significant time and cost savings to the county.
 No detainees are transported from the detention center to the Court for detention hearings, thus avoiding transportation costs.
-Transportation security issues have been eliminated and cases are processed more quickly as parents report directly to the detention center for participation in the video hearings with their children.
+Transportation security issues have been eliminated and cases are processed quickly as parents report directly to the detention center for participation in the video hearings with their children.